 Subagent Delegation

-The delegate_task tool spawns child AIAgent instances with isolated context, restricted toolsets, and their own terminal sessions.
+The delegate_task tool spawns child AIAgent instances with isolated context, inherited tool access, and their own terminal sessions.
 Each child gets a fresh conversation and works independently — only its final summary enters the parent's context.

 Single Task